-- 1. I have audited the financial statements of the Dr Beyers Naude Local Municipality set out on pages .... to ...., which comprise the statement of financial position as at 30 June 2024, statement of financial performance, statement of changes in net assets, cash flow statement and statement of comparison of budget and actual amounts for the year then ended, as well as notes to the financial statements, including a summary of significant accounting policies. - 2.
-In my opinion, the financial statements present fairly, in all material respects, the financial position of the Dr Beyers Naude Local Municipality as at 30 June 2024 and its financial performance and cash flows for the year then ended in accordance with the Standards of Generally Recognised Accounting Practice (GRAP) and the requirements of the Municipal Financial Management Act 56 of 2003 and the Division of Revenue Act 5 of 2023 (Dora).
+- I have audited the financial statements of the Dr Beyers Naude Local Municipality set out on pages ... to ... which comprise the statement of financial position as at 30 June 2023, the statement of financial performance, the statement of changes in net assets, the cash flow statement and statement of comparison of budget information with actual information for the year then ended, as well as notes to the financial statements, including a summary of significant accounting policies. - 2.
+In my opinion, the financial statements present fairly, in all material respects, the financial position of the Dr Beyers Naude Local Municipality as at 30 June 2023, and its financial performance and cash flows for the year then ended in accordance with the Standards of Generally Recognised Accounting Practice (GRAP) and the requirements of the Municipal Finance Management Act 56 of 2003 (MFMA) and the Division of Revenue Act 5 of 2022 (Dora).

-Basis for opinion
+Basis of opinion

 - 3. I conducted my audit in accordance with the International Standards on Auditing (ISAs).
-My responsibilities under those standards are further described in the responsibilities of the auditor-general for the audit of the financial statements section of my report. - 4.
+My responsibilities under those standards are further described in the auditor-general's responsibilities for the audit of the financial statements section of my report. - 4.
 I am independent of the municipality in accordance with the International Ethics Standards Board for Accountants' International code of ethics for professional accountants (including International Independence Standards) (IESBA code) as well as other ethical requirements that are relevant to my audit in South Africa.
 I have fulfilled my other ethical responsibilities in accordance with these requirements and the IESBA code. - 5.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my unqualified opinion.